 FAQs

-Yes, day trading cryptocurrency is legal in India.
+Yes, day trading crypto is legal in India.
 There is no law that prohibits buying and selling crypto assets within the same day.
 However, trading activity is subject to taxation, reporting requirements, and exchange level compliance such as KYC.
 Traders are responsible for understanding how profits are taxed and ensuring proper disclosure.

 You can, but results depend more on execution quality than coin selection.
 Small capital is more sensitive to fees, slippage, and mistakes.
 Traders with limited capital often benefit more from trading highly liquid coins with tight spreads rather than chasing higher volatility.